About the Author

 What do you write about?

 Oh jeez, everything.
-I’ve written across the spectrum of science fiction and fantasy.
+Sometimes I focus on stories that draw on my neuroscience expertise, but I’ve written across the spectrum of science fiction and fantasy.
 If I want to be pretentious, I’d tell you I write about science and faith, the human mind and the inhuman mind, and where these four intersect.
 Also dragons.

 Is that your real name?